Copyright 2024 The Penzai Authors.

 Note that loraified_mlp_uninit is a copy of frozen_mlp with the requested modifications.
 In Penzai, transformations of models always return new copies of the model, so you don’t have to worry about accidentally making an irreversible change.

-This means you can easily train them using Penzai’s basic training loop helpers, or write your own custom training loop for them.
+We can now train these adapter parameters using Penzai’s basic training loop helpers, or use a custom training loop for them.
 As a demonstration, we’ll train this model to implement XOR by only fitting the low-rank adapter parameters.

 xor_inputs = pz.nx.wrap(